FinnAchatz/perf-oriented-dev/exercises/12/README.md

 ### B) Profiling

-The tool of choice we used is cachegrind.
+The tools we used are `cachegrind`, `callgrind` and `massif`.
-We seperated each fibonacci variant into a seperate file and removed the measuring overhead, so we could get more specific results.
+We separated each Fibonacci variant into a separate file and removed the measuring overhead, so we could get more specific results.

 Cachegrind measures the amount of operations a program has to do instead of how long the program takes to get more reliable results.
 Using `cg_annotate` you can display the results.